 Jump to:

-๐ง Why This Recipe Works
+😍 Why You'll Love This Recipe

-- This dukkah recipe is easy to prepare, all you need is a spice grinder and some common ingredients.
+- This dukkah spice recipe is easy to prepare, all you need is a spice grinder and some common ingredients.

 - Dukka can be used to enhance the flavor of many dishes including soups, dips, and pasta.

-๐ What Goes Into This Recipe
+🛒 What Goes Into This Recipe

 - Nuts: Hazelnuts are almost always included in Dukkah and should be included.
 Other nut options include almonds, pistachios, and peanuts.